jakzal/phpqa/README.md

 ### Adding PHPStan extensions

+A number of PHPStan extensions is available on the image in `/root/.composer/vendor-bin/phpstan/vendor` out of the box.

-Use the composer-bin-plugin to install any PHPStan extensions in the `phpstan` namespace:
+Use the composer-bin-plugin to install any additional PHPStan extensions in the `phpstan` namespace:

 ```
 FROM jakzal/phpqa:alpine